-As good example of kind of thing that Charlie will say to this small group of what he considers Berkshire groupies that he will not say in front of 40,000 people at the Berkshire meeting.
-He talked about benefiting from the irrationality endemic to the financial markets; (see how Charlie is getting humble as he gets older)
+A good example of kind of thing that Charlie Munger will say to this small group at the daily journal annual meeting a group he considers Berkshire groupies that he will not say in front of 40,000 people at the Berkshire meeting.
+He talked about benefiting from the irrationality endemic to the financial markets; (see how Charlie Munger is getting humble as he gets older):

-In an interview after the with the Wall Street journal’s Jason Zweig after the meeting Munger made a comment that I have not heard him make in public before, and which flies in the face of some of the basic value investing wisdom.
+In an interview after the with the Wall Street journal’s Jason Zweig after the daily journal annual meeting, Charlie Munger commented that I have not heard him make in public before, and which flies in the face of some of the fundamental value investing wisdom.

 “I don’t love Ben Graham and his ideas the way Warren does.
 You have to understand, to Warren — I have to say, Ben Graham had a lot to learn as an investor.
 His ideas of how to value companies were all shaped by how the Great Crash and the Depression almost destroyed him, and he was always a little afraid of what the market can do.
 It left him with an aftermath of fear for the rest of his life, and all his methods were designed to keep that at bay.